 Safety Tips

 Although non-venomous, it’s wise to approach wildlife cautiously and respectfully.
 When encountering a Northern Water Snake (or any snake), avoid provoking or handling it, as it may bite if threatened.
-Always keep a safe distance and allow the snake to move away on its own.
-This promotes both your safety and the well-being of the snake and its surrounding environment.
+Always keep a safe distance and allow the snake to move away independently.
+This promotes your safety and the well-being of the snake and its surrounding environment.

 Understanding the unique characteristics and behavior of the Northern Water Snake provides valuable insight into this species’ role in New Hampshire’s ecosystem and the precautions to take when encountering them in their natural habitats.